 The simplicity of a single-question metric certainly has its appeal.
 If you are limited to asking just one question, an eNPS score might be a great question to ask.
 However, for some purposes there are others questions that might be better.
 In most situations, asking more than one question will increase accuracy.

-Simplicity really is great, but so too is accurate and reliable information: your business deserves it.
-While one question only takes a second, a couple of extra questions only take a few more seconds.
+Simplicity is great, but so is accurate and reliable information.
+While one question only takes a second, a couple of extra questions only takes a few more seconds.

 If your employees can spare a minute or two, ask two or three other types of engagement questions as well.
 It’s easy and efficient and it will give you a broader and more statistically reliable metric.